SCIInstitute/ShapeWorks/docs/use-cases/ellipsoid-cutting-planes.md

 To run the use case, run `RunUseCase.py` (in `Examples/Python/`) with proper tags.
 The tags control the type of input data and the optimization method.
 See [Getting Started with Use Cases](../use-cases/use-cases.md#running-use-case) for the full list of tags.

-* `--skip_grooming`: to run the optimization on previously processed/groomed data
 * `--use_single_scale`: to use the single-scale optimization.
 Default is multi-scale optimization

 To run the full pipeline with multi-scale: